Skip to Main Content

 Together, they discuss why many portfolios may be more concentrated than investors realize, how AI enthusiasm and private market growth are reshaping risk, and how investors can respond thoughtfully by broadening opportunity sets and rebuilding diversification with more forward-looking discipline.

-This podcast episode will cover:
+This podcast episode covers:

 • How the last 15 years of market leadership shaped today’s portfolios